shashvik/kubernetes_forensics/Readme.md

-# 🕵️ Kubernetes Pod Forensics Lab
+# 🕵️ Kubernetes Pod Forensics

 A simple project to simulate a Kubernetes pod compromise and demonstrate container forensics using tools like `crictl`, volume extraction, and runtime analysis.